FatmaMM/Movie/README.md

     5- Async / Observables using RxJava/ RxAndroid.
     6- Loading web images with Glide
     7- LiveData to hold data.
     8- Realm to create the database
+    9- Parse Json data with Gson
 ```